Trial of Clay Shaw: Trial

 Garrison produced six surprise witnesses who testified that they saw Oswald in the company of Ferrie and Shaw in Clinton, Louisiana in Autumn 1963.
 One of these witnesses was Corrie C. Collins, the head of the Clinton chapter of the Congress of Racial Equality, who testified that they saw the three men together.
 Another was the barber Edwin L. MacGehee who testified that he gave Oswald a haircut and that he told him that he was looking for a job.
 He added that he had referred Oswald to Reeves Morgan.
 Morgan was also called on to testify and said that he did meet Oswald and discuss job prospects with him.
 These witnesses have been deemed not credible by some researchers, including Gerald Posner and Patricia Lambert.
-When the House Select Committee on Assassinations released its Final Report in 1979, it stated that after interviewing the Clinton witnesses it "found that the Clinton witnesses were credible and significant" and that "it was the judgment of the committee that they were telling the truth as they knew it."
+When the House Select Committee on Assassinations released its Final Report in 1979, it stated that after interviewing the Clinton witnesses, it found the witnesses "credible and significant" and that "it was the judgment of the committee that they were telling the truth as they knew it."

+In an attempt to prove a high-level government cover-up, Garrison focused on JFK's military autopsy at Bethesda Naval Hospital.
+Philadelphia attorney Vincent Salandria, an early Warren Commission critic who had written about the assassination's forensic evidence, helped prepare assistant district attorney Alvin Oser for his two-day cross-examination of JFK autopsy pathologist Pierre Finck.
+Oser was able to get Dr. Finck to admit on the witness stand that the autopsy was not controlled by chief pathologist Dr. James Humes but instead by unnamed Army generals and admirals in attendance, and that a general ordered the pathologists to end the procedure before the autopsy was completed.

+Prior to the trial, Garrison overcame legal resistance from Time, Inc. and subpoenaed a relatively low-quality copy of the Zapruder film.
+The courtroom screenings of the 26-second film represented its first public viewing as a motion picture, and not as a series of printed frames.
+The jurors were said to have been "spellbound" by the film and asked to see it multiple times.
+The film was shown in conjunction with the questioning of Dr. John Nichols, a pathology professor, who testified, "I find that it [the Zapruder film] is compatible with the gunshot having been delivered from the front."
+The motion picture images of the fatal head shot knocking Kennedy backward and to his left visually proved, in Garrison's argument, that there was a second shooter positioned in front and to the right, thus corroborating the charge of conspiracy.